h4ck3rk3y/h4ck3rk3y.github.io/_posts/2020-08-08-college-placements-india.md

 > There's no point acting all surprised about it; the plans and demolition orders have been on display at your local planning department in Alpha Centauri for fifty of your earth years.
 If you can't be bothered to take an interest in local affairs, that's your own lookout.

 On the 24th of October after lobbying for months along with other students who were in a similar position they finally accepted our plea.
 I am guessing someones parents got involved, I don't know how they changed their minds.
 I was hiking in Nepal, came back for the college fest and I received the good news.
 My professor in Singapore was grateful enough to be patient for months for me to accept the job offer.
 The admin at Singapore was quick and they processed a visa rather quickly.
 I was set to fly to Singapore on the first of June and begin my thesis in Singapore University of Technology and Design.
-Thanks, [Siddant Srivastava](https://www.linkedin.com/in/sidcode/?originalSubdomain=sg) for the referral and [Professor Aditya Mathur](https://www.linkedin.com/in/aditya-mathur-4960419/) for the opportunity.
+Thanks, [Siddhant Shrivastava](https://www.linkedin.com/in/sidcode/?originalSubdomain=sg) for the referral and [Professor Aditya Mathur](https://www.linkedin.com/in/aditya-mathur-4960419/) for the opportunity.
 The only reason Sid knew of me was because I took part in Hackathons and would post stuff on Github and my blog, having a small online presence helps.
 Keep note of this readers.

 So I am in Singapore, still haven't received a contract or a start date from the day 0 international company.
 Its March already and I am anxious.
 The placement unit is not helpful at all.
 They say that they understand the concern.
 I don't think they care, they have already released metrics for that Semester.